PrestaShopCorp/nestjs-context/examples/http/README.md

 the previous curls

-To see @BuildHttpDto in action try to execute a curl like:
+To see @BuildDto in action try to execute a curl like:
 ```
 curl --location --request POST 'http://127.0.0.1:9191/example-2?environment=query-env' \
 --header 'X-Correlation-Id: my-uuid' \